5 Things Every Small Business Website Needs | PocketSod

 Visitors won't figure out what you want them to do next on their own.
 Every page needs one clear answer to the question: "What should I do now?"

-For most small businesses, that means a phone number, a contact form, or a "Get a Quote" button — visible without scrolling, repeated at the bottom of the page, and easy to find on mobile.
+For most small businesses, that's a phone number, a contact form, or a "Get a Quote" button.
+Put it where visitors see it without scrolling, repeat it at the bottom of the page, and make sure it's easy to tap on a phone.

 The rule of thumb: A visitor should be able to contact you within 10 seconds of landing on any page.
 If they have to hunt for it, they'll leave.

 A contact form beats a raw email address.
-It's easier to fill out, works on any device, and sends you a clean message you can act on.
-Forms also let you capture structured info — name, phone, what they need — so you're not playing phone tag to get basic details.
+It's easier to fill out, works on any device, and lands in your inbox as a message you can act on right away.
+Forms also capture the basics up front (name, phone, what the visitor needs) so you're not stuck playing phone tag just to get started.

 03

 Most small businesses serve a local or regional area.
 That means when someone searches "pressure washing near me" or "web design Indianapolis," you want to show up.
-That doesn't happen automatically.
+That doesn't happen on its own.

-At minimum, your site needs: your business name, address (or service area), phone number, and hours — consistent and crawlable on every page.
-Add a Google Maps embed, a Google Business Profile that matches your site, and a sitemap submitted to Google Search Console.
+At minimum, put your business name, address (or service area), phone number, and hours on every page, written the same way each time so Google can read them.
+Then add a Google Maps embed, a Google Business Profile that matches your site, and a sitemap submitted through Google Search Console.

-Pro tip: The single biggest local SEO move most small businesses skip is claiming and filling out their Google Business Profile completely.
-It's free and it directly affects whether you show up in map searches.
+Pro tip: The single biggest local SEO move most small businesses skip is claiming and filling out their Google Business Profile in full.
+It's free, and it shapes whether you show up in map searches.

 04

 53% of mobile visitors leave a page that takes more than 3 seconds to load.
-That's not a design problem — it's a revenue problem.
+Every extra second is a customer closing the tab and calling your competitor instead.

 The most common culprits are oversized images, too many third-party scripts, and cheap hosting.
 A 4MB hero image that looks fine on your desktop is crushing your load time on a phone over LTE.

-Easy wins: Compress every image before uploading (tools like Squoosh are free), use a CDN for fonts and scripts, and avoid loading plugins or widgets you don't actually need.
+Easy wins: Compress every image before uploading (tools like Squoosh are free), use a CDN for fonts and scripts, and skip plugins or widgets you don't really need.

 05

-A Design That Reflects Your Brand — Not a Template
+A Design That Looks Like You, Not a Template

 Visitors form an opinion about your business within 50 milliseconds of landing on your site.
 Before they read a single word, they've already decided whether you look trustworthy and professional.

-A generic template — especially one that looks like a hundred other businesses — undercuts that first impression.
-Your site should feel like you: your colors, your logo, your voice, your photos.
-Not the default stock imagery that comes with a website builder theme.
+A generic template, especially one that looks like a hundred other businesses, works against that first impression.
+Your site should feel like you: your colors, your logo, your voice, your photos, instead of the stock imagery baked into a website builder theme.

-This doesn't mean expensive or complicated.
-A well-built single-page site with your real logo, real photos, and brand colors will outperform a bloated template every time.
-Consistency between your business cards, social profiles, and website also builds the kind of trust that converts browsers into customers.
+None of this calls for a big budget or a complicated build.
+A simple, well-built site with your real logo, real photos, and your actual brand colors will beat a bloated template most days of the week.
+And when your business cards, social profiles, and website all match, that consistency builds the kind of trust that turns browsers into customers.

 Veteran-Owned · All 50 States